Easy to Difficult Bible Trivia Quiz

 The Holy Spirit filled 120 of Jesus' disciples, and they began to preach in foreign tongues.

-Hearing the "Word" in their own language, approximately 3,000 people were baptized during Pentecost.
+Hearing the "Word" in their language, approximately 3,000 people were baptized during Pentecost.

-This is considered by some scholars the start of the church.
+This is considered by some scholars the start of the Christian Church.

 Acts 2:1-13.